 In 2016, the building joined more than 20 others in the area to be listed on the National Register of Historic Places called the 24th and Lake Historic District.

-The Webster Telephone Exchange Building is one of Omaha’s most endangered historic structures today.
+The Webster Telephone Exchange Building is one of Omaha’s most endangered historic structures today, and there are no signs anyone is trying to save it.

 You Might Like…